giovannipiovesana/beta/README.md

 # Jailbreakers_capitals

-## My Europe's travel diary
+## My Europe's travel diary overview

 This project is diary a that a traveler can use to note their journey in the european capitals.

-## Europe's Capitals and States recap
+## Europe's Capitals and States feature
-Europe has a lot of states, many of which is difficult to remember exactly the capital.
-This is why the ```main.py``` has a command that help the user remember the capital given the state or viceversa.
+The european continent has a lot of states, many of which is difficult to remember exactly the capital.
+This is why the ```main.py``` module comes in handy.
+It has a command which helps the user remember the capital of a given the state or viceversa.
+Two argparse command -state and -capital give back the user

+Exaple commands:
+INPUT: * $ python main.py -state Berlin
+OUTPUT: 'The European state whose capital is Berlin is Germany'

+INPUT: * $ python main.py -capital Italy
+OUTPUT: 'The capital of Italy is Rome'

+* N.B: All the 'Capital' and 'State' commands must be written with the first letter in uppercase and the rest lowercase, otherwise the code returns an error like this:
+-Sorry, germany does not seem to be an European state.
+-Sorry, berlin is not the capital of any European state.

 ## Capital notebook functionality
-The program contains also a database which
-*Week_3* Adds the ```capitals.csv``` file that makes ```main.py``` module work.
+The program contains also a database which can be used by the user as a travel notebook.
+It *Week_3* Adds the ```capitals.csv``` file that makes ```main.py``` module work.
 It returns to the user the name of the state given the capital or viceversa.
 * An example of output can be: "The European state whose capital is 'Capital' is 'State'."

-Exaple commands:
-* $ python main.py -capital Berlin

-* $ python main.py -state Italy

-* N.B: All the 'Capital' and 'State' commands must be written with the first letter in uppercase and the rest lowercase, otherwise the code returns the list of all possible options.

-## Valid Inputs
+## Valid States/Capitals

 All the valid inputs the user can choose can be found in _.csv_ file located in: ```Week_3/capitals.csv```.